shells-sh/TeaScript.sh/API_REFERENCE.md

 To the extent possible, **never** start any subshells or run other programs.
 This means NO `grep` or `sed` or `awk`.
 Use built-in BASH string manipulation when possible.

-Also try not to allocate new native BASH variables.
+Try not to allocate new native BASH variables.
 Instead, reuse variables as much as possible (_and limit use of variables, in general - prefer literal strings_).

+Do not loop over values.
+Usually, if you are writing a loop, you are adding an `O(N)`` or worse, do not do it.
+Notable exception for [`addMethod`]() which takes a dynamic number of arguments for defining any number of parameters.
+In general, keep everything `O(1)` as much as possible.
+User-friendly functions which are not on the hot path are allowed to break these rules.

 ### `eval`